Judge suspends Britney Spears' father from conservatorship

 Jodi Montgomery, a court-appointed professional, now acts as conservator of Britney Spears’ person, and Rosengart said in court documents that Montgomery also consents to ending the conservatorship so long as it can be done safely and smoothly.

-It is not clear whether Britney Spears will take part in Wednesday’s hearing.
-At two recent hearings, she gave dramatic speeches decrying her status that rallied even more fans and fellow celebrities to her cause, and intensified the already loud calls to #FreeBritney.

-James Spears has denied acting in anything but his daughter’s best interest and has declined Rosengart’s demands that he resign immediately.
+James Spears has denied acting in anything but his daughter’s best interest.
 He has said in court papers that he does not know of “a single medical professional nor the report of a single probate investigator” that concluded that his presence as conservator was harming his daughter or that he should be replaced.

 The conservatorship was established in 2008 when Britney Spears’ began to have public mental struggles as hordes of paparazzi aggressively followed her everywhere and she lost custody of her children.